patriceguyot/Sinusoidal-modelling/README.md

 This python code intend to illustrate the submission of a scientific paper.
 It uses a sinusoidal modelling algorithm to compute some audio indices in the context of Ecoacoustic.

 It can output:
- * a csv files containing the indices
+ * a csv files containing the indices,
- * a pickle file containing the values of all the tracks
+ * a pickle file containing the values of all the tracks,
- * a plot of the sinusoidal modelling
+ * a plot of the sinusoidal modelling.

 This code shows a version of a tool in development.
 Further improvements could be added in the future, in terms of computational cost, precision of the results, and documentation.